ynput/ayon-documentation/website/docs/addon_unreal_artist.md

 - Right click on the layout you want to remove
 - Click **Remove items**

-The sequence, level and container associated with the selected layout would be removed.
+The sequence, map and container associated with the selected layout would be removed.
 Unreal would dive into the default level map after the deletion.

 ### Loading the animation